Summary

 - babies at 2, 4 and 6 months – immunisation in the form of a diphtheria, tetanus, whooping cough, hepatitis B, polio and Haemophilus influenzae type b (Hib) vaccine (six-in-one vaccine)

-- children up to and including 20 years of age.
+- people up to 20 years of age - for catch up immunisation

-In Victoria free hepatitis B vaccine is provided for people who are at increased risk, including:
+Free hepatitis B vaccine is provided for people at increased risk of hepatitis B infection, as follows:

 - men who have sex with men